-The UCT HPC cluster has a wide range of codes installed.
-However occasionally these need to be extended to add additional functionality by adding packages or libraries.
+The UCT HPC cluster has a wide range of software installed.
+Occasionally these need to be extended to add additional functionality by adding packages or libraries.
 We maintain ‘base’ versions of R and Python (miniconda) which can be activated with the module command.
 We also have extended versions of R and Python into which we will install libraries for you.
 Module versions of R and Python followed by -usr have additional libraries.
-For example python/miniconda3-py39 is the base version of miniconda with Python 3.9 while python/miniconda3-py39-usr has additional libraries.
-Modules python/miniconda3-py39-picrust2 and python/miniconda3-qiime2 are examples dedicated to a specific package.
+For example python/miniconda3-py3.12 is the base version of miniconda with Python 3.12 while python/miniconda3-py3.12-usr has additional libraries.
+Modules python/miniconda3-py39-picrust2 and python/qiime2-metagenome are examples dedicated to a specific package.

 Do not copy\paste these instructions, they are examples only.
 Please contact us before attempting any of the instructions below if you are unsure how to proceed.